Protesters vent fury at French company for staying in Russia - NewsBreak

 Protesters vent fury at French company for staying in Russia

-His chest bedecked with medals, Polish activist Arkadiusz Szczurek was protesting at a French-owned retailer Leroy Merlin store in Warsaw as shoppers flocked to buy plants and gardening equipment with spring's arrival.
+His chest bedecked with medals, Polish activist Arkadiusz Szczurek was protesting at the French-owned retailer Leroy Merlin in Warsaw as shoppers flocked to buy plants and gardening equipment with spring's arrival.
 Some shoppers turned around to go elsewhere.
 Others were indifferent or irritated.

 It marked the latest protest in Poland over Leroy Merlin’s decision to keep operating 112 stores in Russia, even as many other Western companies have suspended operations there.
 Leroy Merlin wouldn't comment other than to say it’s not responsible for the war.
 It's among the foreign companies with a large footprint in Russia that have had to choose between taking the financial hit of leaving or face damage to their reputation by staying.